Skip to content

 First things first, you need to define what a "win" looks like for your specific use case.
 The performance of a RAG system isn't just about speed; it's about the quality of the answers it produces.
 A RAG tool is only as good as the context it retrieves and the prompt that uses it.
 To measure this, you'll want to look at a combination of metrics.
 Think about retrieval precision (did it find the right documents?), context relevance (was the information in those documents actually useful?), and factual accuracy.
 The goal is to get a final output that is not only correct but also coherent and helpful to the end-user.
 Before you even look at a tool, outline the key performance metrics that matter most for your project.

-Plan your resources and infrastructure
+Consider your resources and infrastructure needs

 Next, it’s time for a reality check on your resources and infrastructure.
 RAG applications work by pulling information from your documents and adding it to the prompt for the LLM.
 This can make your prompts quite long, which can be an issue because LLMs have limited context windows—they can only process so much information at once.
 If your documents are lengthy, you could run into problems.
 You need to consider if your current infrastructure can handle the load and whether the RAG tool you’re eyeing has smart ways to manage large documents.
 Think about the potential costs associated with processing longer prompts and ensure your budget aligns with the tool’s operational needs.